MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/reference/PSDscResources/Resources/Registry/Registry.md

 ### Ensure

 Specify whether the registry key or value should exist.
-To add or modify a registry key or value, set this property to `Present`.
+To add or update a registry key or value, set this property to `Present`.
 To remove a registry key or value, set this property to `Absent`.

 ```
 Type: System.String